Exploring Different Lifestyle Diets

 Paleo Diet photo of a cooked steak

-At its core, the Paleo diet emphasizes consuming unprocessed, whole foods while discouraging the intake of packaged and processed foods.
-The diet focuses on consuming foods our ancestors ate during the Paleolithic era.
+The Paleo diet is based on the common belief that by mimicking the eating habits of our hunter-gatherer ancestors, during the Paleolithic era, we can improve our health.
+The Paleo diet emphasizes consuming unprocessed, whole foods while discouraging the intake of packaged and processed foods.
 It includes lean meats, fish, fruits, vegetables, nuts, and seeds, excluding processed foods, grains, and dairy.
 Benefits include weight loss, improved blood lipids, and better blood sugar control.

 What You Can Eat on the Paleo Diet: